bruhCarrotz/personalFinancePortofolio/README.md

 A personal net worth dashboard for tracking investments, emergency fund, retirement, and cash across multiple currencies.
 This project is designed for GitHub Pages and runs entirely in the browser.

 ## Documentation & Fixes
-_Dynamic Pricing for TW, ID stocks are in progress._
+**2026/05/07**: Dynamic Pricing for TW, ID stocks
+In certain instances, API might not be able to fetch live prices due to paywall limitations.

 **2026/05/06** : Functional Dynamic Pricing for FX